apache/datafusion/README.md

 ## Contribution Guide

-Please see [Contibution Guid](CONTRIBUTING.md) for information about contributing to DataFusion.
+Please see [Contribution Guide](CONTRIBUTING.md) for information about contributing to DataFusion.